Berkeley-MDes/tdf-fa23-turnipboys/weekly-reports/2023_09_14_weekly_report.md

 My goals:

+- Explore as much of Rhino, Grasshopper, and Illustrator as I can.
 - Create a custom phone stand using Rhino and Grasshopper.
-- 3D print the phone stand (my first time using a 3D printer).
+- 3D print the phone stand (my first time using a 3D printer) or laser cut the stand (my first time laser cutting on my own).
 - Optimize the phone stand for vertical orientation; useful for video calls, filming, and mindless Reddit scrolling (lol).

+### The First Project - 3D modeling, Rhino, and Grasshopper

 #### Inspiration